-A spouse of a member of the Armed Forces on active duty and unemployed or underemployed and is experiencing difficulty obtaining or upgrading employment.
+A spouse of a member of the Armed Forces on active duty and unemployed or underemployed

 Group 7.
 Separating Service Member:

 A separating service member with a discharge other than dishonorable who has received a notice of separation from the Department of Defense is appropriate for enrollment in DW career services while still a part of the Active Duty military.
 USDOL's Employment and Training Administration policy generally dictates that a separating service member is unlikely to return to a previous industry or occupation.